qyz96/stanford-cme213.github.io/Lecture Notes/Lecture_02/Lecture_02.md

 # Thread

 Thread: an extension of the process model.

 Can be viewed as a "lightweight" process.

 A thread may be described as a "procedure" that runs independently from the main program.

 ---
 class: center, middle

-In this model, each process may consist of multiple independent control flows that are called **threads.**
+In this model, each process may consist of multiple independent control flows that are called

+**threads**

 ---
 class: center, middle

 Imagine a program that contains a number of procedures.

-Then imagine these procedures being able to be scheduled to run simultaneously and/or independently by the operating system.
+Then imagine these procedures being able to be scheduled to run</br>
+**simultaneously and/or independently**</br>by the operating system.

 This describes a **multi-threaded program.**